Columbia College | Columbia Engineering

 I want to major in one of the hard sciences.
 What should I take?

-Consult the requirements for your prospective major or concentration in the CC Bulletin.
+Consult the requirements for your prospective major in the CC Bulletin.
 Students planning to study biology, chemistry, or physics should plan to take General Chemistry, Physics, and Calculus their first semester.

 Weight: